 Many Great Danes will find a taste patch of grass to eat and munch on it.
 This is a perfectly normal thing for your dog to do, but there are sometimes that this can cause them to get sick.

 If you notice that your Great Dane is sick after eating grass, take them to your vet.
 If your Great Dane continues to eat grass, there are many reasons that you may want them to stop.

-By following the tips and trick in this article, you can train your Great Dane to stop eating grass or fix the problem the is causing them to eat grass in the first place.
+By following the tips and tricks in this article, you can train your Great Dane to stop eating grass or fix the problem that is causing them to eat grass in the first place.